Lego Dreamzzz: Construction sets

 View of Dreamzzz sets released in 2023 (left) and 2024 (right, with Space subtheme) depicting their ability to be built in different ways depending on how one builds the set along with promotion of the web series.

-According to BrickLink, The Lego Group released a total of 41 Lego sets and promotional polybags as part of Lego Dreamzzz theme.
+According to BrickLink, The Lego Group released a total of 55 Lego sets and promotional polybags as part of Lego Dreamzzz theme.

 Sets

-In 2023, eleven sets will be released on 1 August 2023 based on the TV series titled Lego Dreamzzz.
+On 1 August 2023, eleven sets were released based on the TV series.
 The eleven sets include the Crocodile Car, Stable of Dream Creatures, Mr. Oz's Spacebus, Fantastical Tree House and Nightmare Shark Ship.
 Each of the sets include a 2-in-1 ‘guided creativity’ experience similar to Lego Creator 3-in-1 sets.
 The instructions split into two parts that allow young builders to choose two different ways to build models.
 Cerim Manovi described it as a ‘choose your adventure moment’ and stated, "What we want is [for] the kids to see they’re not just supposed to build the perfect model as it is on the box.
 They’re actually also okay to create something on their own… It’s just a simple tool to take away the fear of the blank canvas."
 In addition, a promotional polybag set namely Z-Blob and Bunchu Spider Escape was released as well.

 Television series

 Lego Dreamzzz is an animated TV series based on the Lego theme of the same name, produced by Pure Imagination Studios.
 The series premiered on YouTube, Amazon Prime, Netflix, Sky and ITVX on May 15, 2023 in the United Kingdom.
-Its first season consists of twenty episodes, with a second season releasing on May 17, 2024, and a third season releasing on Netflix on June 5, 2025.
+Its first season consists of twenty episodes, with a second season releasing on May 17, 2024, and a third and final season releasing on Netflix on June 5, 2025.

 The first two episodes were dedicated to series writer Nathan Shepherd and series animatic editor Karl Laundy, both of whom died during production.